gini/gini-vision-lib-ios/README.md

 ```

 ## iPad support
-On iPad, unlike iPhone devices, the Gini Vision Library UI supports both landscape and portrait orientations, being full rotation enabled by default in both API's (*Screen* and *Component*).
-So in case you don't want one of the orientations, you need to disable it in your project settings (*Project Settings &rarr; General &rarr; Deployment Info &rarr; Device orientation*).
+On iPad, unlike the iPhone, the Gini Vision Library UI supports both landscape and portrait orientations, full rotation being enabled by default in both APIs (*Screen* and *Component*).
+So in case you don't want any orientation, you need to disable it in your project settings (*Project Settings &rarr; General &rarr; Deployment Info &rarr; Device orientation*).

 ## Example